autowarefoundation/autoware-documentation/docs/design/autoware-interfaces/ad-api/list/api/operation/mode/engage.md

 ## Description

 Enable vehicle control by Autoware.
 For details, see the [operation mode](./index.md).
-This API fail if the vehicle does not support mode change by software.
+This API fails if the vehicle does not support mode change by software.

 ## Request